meteor/tutorials/content/blaze/step02.md

 {{> DiffBox tutorialName="simple-todos" step="2.1"}}

-Create a new directory with the name `imports` inside `simple-todos` folder.
-Then we create some new files in the `imports/` directory:
+Create a new directories with the name `imports/ui/` inside `simple-todos` folder.
+Then we create some new files in the `imports/ui/` directory:

 {{> DiffBox tutorialName="simple-todos" step="2.2"}}